Quantcast

 Your tribe should be honest.

 This is a hard one as it also requires you to be honest with yourself.
-Girlfriends should not only be able to tell you when your dress is not the right fit for you body, but also when the guy you're dating is using and abusing you.
+Girlfriends should not only be able to tell you when your dress is not the right fit for your body but also when the guy you're dating is using and abusing you.
 Your girls should be able to, and want to be, honest with you in every aspect.
 I had a lot of 'yes' friends growing up, ones that didn't really care about where I ended up, so they just told me what I wanted to hear.
-That got me a in a lot of trouble.
+That got me in a lot of trouble.
 It led me down a path of not knowing or loving myself, a hard path to get off when you're a young woman.

 Focus on women who tell you the truth, be it brutal or otherwise.
 A friend who has enough balls to tell you something you don't want to hear is a friend worth keeping.
 Once I had a friend who refused to listen to her friends.
 She chose to believe the lies she was being fed from her long-time boyfriend and distanced herself from everyone trying to help her.
 Shortly after that, she got a STD from said boyfriend after finding out he had been cheating on her the entire time and all of her friends were right.
 I've always taken that with me, because if you trust your friends with your clothes, hair and decor opinions - you should trust them with your life, too.
 If you don't, find someone you do.